edavid2021/HTML-Student_Database/README.md

-# Studentserver.js
+# HTML Implementation for Studentserver.js

 ## Emmanuel David / Z23619905

-### Node.js and API Practice
+### Node.js Front-End and Back-End Implementation

-## In this assignment, I was able to use an API platform named Postman to test multiple endpoints.
-For Example;
+In this assignment, I was able to link the back end studentserver.js to multiple html files then proceeded to use bootstrap to beautify it.
-* Created a new student using POST
-* Updated a student by ID using PUT
-* Deleted a student by using DELETE
-* Display a single student by using GET
-* Dislay all the students by using GET